Indefinite Stochastic Linear-Quadratic Optimal Control Problems with Random Coefficients: Closed-Loop Representation of Open-Loop Optimal Controls: Introduction

 and $X=\{X(s);t\les s\les T\}$ on the right-hand side of \rf{J(Th*)} is the solution to \rf{dX*} in which $(\Th^*,v^*)$ is replaced by $(\Th,v)$.
 When a closed-loop optimal strategy exists on $[t,T]$, we say that Problem (SLQ) is {\it closed-loop solvable} (on $[t,T]$). \end{definition}

-For open-loop and closed-loop solvabilities of Problem (SLQ) with deterministic coefficients, the following results are established in \cite{Sun-Yong 2014, Sun-Li-Yong 2016}. \begin{itemize} \item Problem (SLQ) is open-loop solvable at some initial pair $(t,\xi)$ if and only if the mapping $u\mapsto J(t,0;u)$ is convex and the corresponding FBSDE is solvable; \item Problem (SLQ) is closed-loop solvable on $[t,T]$ if and only if the corresponding Riccati equation admits a regular solution; \item If Problem (SLQ) is closed-loop solvable on $[0,T]$, then it is open-loop solvable, and every open-loop optimal control admits a closed-loop representation; \item If Problem (SLQ) is open-loop solvable, and the family of open-loop optimal controls parameterized by the initial pairs admits a closed-loop presentation, then the closed-loop representation coincides with some closed-loop optimal strategy. \end{itemize}
+The point that we want to make here is that the closed-loop optimal strategy $(\Th^*,v^*)$ is independent of the initial state $\xi$.
+For open-loop and closed-loop solvabilities of Problem (SLQ) with deterministic coefficients, the following results were established in \cite{Sun-Yong 2014, Sun-Li-Yong 2016}. \begin{itemize} \item Problem (SLQ) is open-loop solvable at some initial pair $(t,\xi)$ if and only if the mapping $u\mapsto J(t,0;u)$ is convex and the corresponding FBSDE is solvable; \item Problem (SLQ) is closed-loop solvable on $[t,T]$ if and only if the corresponding Riccati equation admits a regular solution; \item If Problem (SLQ) is closed-loop solvable on $[0,T]$, then it is open-loop solvable, and every open-loop optimal control admits a closed-loop representation which must coincide with the outcome of an closed-loop optimal strategy. \end{itemize}

-For the random coefficient case, we will still have the equivalence between the open-loop solvability and the solvability of a certain FBSDE (together with the convexity of the cost functional).
-However, an essential difficulty arises in discussing the closed-loop solvability: An appropriate space for closed-loop strategies cannot even be determined!
-The reason is that in this case the associated Riccati equation becomes a nonlinear backward stochastic differential equation (BSDE, for short), and as a stochastic process, the second component of its adapted solution $(P,\L)$ is merely square-integrable in general.
-So even $R+D^\top PD$ is uniformly positive, the process

-(which is a closed-loop optimal strategy in the deterministic coefficient case), is still merely square-integrable.
-With such a $\Th^*$, the well-posedness of the closed-loop system \rf{dX*} is questionable because the Lipschitz condition is not satisfied.

 \ms